codeforpdx/website/index.markdown

 ### Executive Leadership

-Code for PDX is led by an Executive Leadership Team that organizes events, manages strategic partnerships, and ensures fluid communication among cross-functional project teams.
+Code for PDX is led by an Executive Leadership Team that organizes events, manages strategic partnerships, and ensures fluid communication among cross-functional product teams.
 The Executive Team oversees volunteer management, organizational sustainability, day-to-day operations, and the engagement of the Advisory Board.